acadarsotp/tracker/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ## Acknowledgements
 I would like to acknowledge andresv for his code.
-The Python class declaration that I used was based on his work.
+The Python class declaration that I used was based on his work, a link to his code is provided as a comment on main.py
 This project uses data from celestrak.com.